 If you love apps, or you’re looking to get stuck into them, remember that each OS has a different app store and the selection and range will vary.
 Android has the Google Play store, and Apple has the App Store, while Microsoft has Windows Marketplace.

-Keeping your device up-to-date.
+Keeping your phone up-to-date.

 From time to time you might see software updates for your phone or tablet’s operating system.